ARM-software/lisa/doc/source/writing_extensions.rst

 Logging
 -------

-Every extension class has it's own logger that you can access through ``self.logger`` inside the extension's methods.
+Every plugin class has it's own logger that you can access through ``self.logger`` inside the plugin's methods.
 Generally, a :class:`Device` will log everything it is doing, so you shouldn't need to add much additional logging in your expansion's.
-But you might what to log additional information,  e.g. what settings your extension is using, what it is doing on the host, etc.
+But you might what to log additional information,  e.g. what settings your plugin is using, what it is doing on the host, etc.
-Operations on the host will not normally be logged, so your extension should definitely log what it is doing on the host.
+Operations on the host will not normally be logged, so your plugin should definitely log what it is doing on the host.
 One situation in particular where you should add logging is before doing something that might take a significant amount of time, such as downloading a file.